xiema/ias_sim/README.md

 # Usage

-Can launch with a memory map:
+Can launch with a memory snapshot, either a direct mapping or in shorthand:

     # in repo folder
+    python -m ias -s mem.sn
+    # shorthand mode
-    python -m ias -m memmap.txt
+    python -m ias -s mem_short.sn --shorthand

 Or launch with an assembler file: